 Anjo-ji, Buddhist temple in Yamashina district, Kyoto, Japan

-The temple was founded in 848 by Fujiwara no Junshi, the consort of Emperor Ninmyo, and originated as part of a large complex.
-Over time the site contracted, particularly during the later Heian period when many temple quarters were abandoned.
+The temple was founded in 848 by Fujiwara no Junshi, the consort of Emperor Ninmyo, as part of a larger religious complex on the same site.
+During the later Heian period, much of that surrounding complex fell into disuse, and the site gradually shrank to what stands today.

 The community of curious travelers